krbnite/krbnite.github.io/_posts/2018-01-17-HTML-Reports-Those-Numbers-Need-Commas.md

 ```python
 df.styles.bar().render()
 ```
+ERROR!

+### Psht!
+Just use a list comprehension, bro!
 For a second, you might think, "That's ok.
 I'll just force commas into the numbers by converting the column to a string:
 ```python